Augustusgm/AlgoProgProjectAugAmel/README.md

 ## To run the app (in debug mode), run the following code from outside the twitter_app folder:

 run application in debug: ```flask --app twitter_app --debug run```

+### Note that to save which tweets you liked, you have to logout (this will be fixed/automatized when the app is launched on a server)